1. OVERVIEW, DESCRIPTION, AND RATIONALE

 1.4 Agent of Change

-This approach actively promotes the development of a strong therapeutic alliance between client and counselor along with positive bonding among clients within a group.
+The psychotherapeutic and skills-training approach actively promotes the development of a strong therapeutic alliance between client and counselor along with positive bonding among clients within a group.
 To ensure continuity of care, each client receives both group and individual therapy from the same counselor.

 1.5 Conception of Drug Abuse/Addiction, Causative Factors